wltrup/Swift-WTUniquePrimitiveType/README.md

     let userName = "John Doe [\(userId.description)]"
 ```

-since the right-hand-side is no longer a literal value.
+since the right-hand-side is no longer a literal string value.

 ### Support for Arrays, Sets, and Dictionaries